forj-oss/forj-docker/README.md

 To get help run: ```dockerup -h```

 ## TODO
+* registry, pull, push, and runit task need to be developed.
+* give dockerup abilities to forj-docker gem.
 * we need a docker_runit.sh script that will start all our containers.
   This script might need to be multiple steps to implement the instaler and configuration of the software managing all the containers on the host.